 Horizontal siding tends to be a lot more difficult to clean than vertical siding.
 A special technique and special equipment need to be used to prevent water from leaking in between the horizontal slats.
 Vertical siding, on the other hand, can be cleaned with detergent and a garden hose or power washer.

 Now, let’s take a look at vertical siding.
-This is less commonly seen on residential properties and tends to be favoured by commercial property owners.
+This is less commonly seen on residential properties and tends to be favored by commercial property owners.
 However, nowadays, more homeowners are becoming open to the option of vertical siding.
 Here are some of this siding’s pros and cons!

 As we’ve mentioned earlier, homeowners tend to prefer the aesthetics of horizontal siding.
 But if you’re looking to help your property stand out from the crowd, vertical siding can help you to achieve this!